hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_storage_path.html.markdown

 * `custom_location_id` - (Required) The ID of Custom Location where the Azure Stack HCI Storage Path should exist.
 Changing this forces a new resource to be created.

-* `path` - (Required) Path on the disk to create the Storage Path.
+* `path` - (Required) The file path on the disk to create the Storage Path.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Azure Stack HCI Storage Path.